Blog Main Image

 What’s the difference between AI and deepfake?

 Artificial intelligence (AI) refers to technologies that can process data, recognize patterns, and make decisions or predictions.
 Deepfakes are a specific application of AI, where tools such as Generative Adversarial Networks (GANs) are used to create highly realistic synthetic media, including faces, voices, or videos.
-While AI can be used to strengthen onboarding and compliance, deepfakes represent a malicious use of the same technology to impersonate real people and bypass verification systems.
+While AI can strengthen merchant onboarding, fraud prevention, and compliance, deepfakes represent a malicious use of the same technology to impersonate real people and bypass verification systems.

 How do you tell if a picture is a deepfake?

-Detecting a deepfake image or video is difficult because fraudsters use advanced techniques such as face-swapping, spoofing with photos or masks, pre-recorded videos, and digital injection attacks.
-Human reviewers usually cannot spot the subtle signs like unnatural facial movements or altered textures.
-Businesses must rely on layered security such as liveness detection, device integrity checks, and real-time anomaly monitoring to detect deepfakes more effectively.
+There is no single reliable way to identify a deepfake image or video with the human eye.
+Fraudsters use advanced techniques such as face-swapping, spoofing with photos or masks, pre-recorded videos, and digital injection attacks that can be difficult to detect manually.
+Businesses should rely on layered security measures, including liveness detection, device integrity checks, and real-time anomaly monitoring, rather than visual inspection alone.

 How can I protect myself from deepfakes?